mukhal/xlm-roberta-ner/README.md

 # XLMR-NER
-This repo implements finetuning the [https://arxiv.org/abs/1911.02116](XLM-Roberta) model  Cross-lingual architecture for Sequence Tagging, namely Named Entity Recognition.
-The code is inspired from the [https://github.com/kamalkraj/BERT-NER](BERT-NER) repo by kamalkraj
+This repo implements finetuning the [XLM-Roberta](https://arxiv.org/abs/1911.02116) Cross-lingual architecture for Sequence Tagging, namely Named Entity Recognition.
+The code is inspired from the [BERT-NER](https://github.com/kamalkraj/BERT-NER) repo by kamalkraj

 ## Requirments